Tomayto, Tomahto: Career Growth vs. Career Development

 First Things First: What is the Difference?

 In contrast, career development is the actions a person takes that enable career growth.
-Career development includes building valuable skills within their career management plan while keeping track of opportunities both inside and outside of a person’s current workplace.
+Career development includes building valuable new skills within their career management plan while keeping track of opportunities both inside and outside of a person’s current workplace.

 Yes, there is significant overlap and connectivity between these two concepts.
 To grow, an employee needs to develop, and upon developing, they’ll have more chances for growth.